-- First, economic actors must possess the knowledge necessary to fully engage the economic model of G2; - Second, on-reserve property rights must support the G2 solution set rather than replace it (e.g., the development of a land code under the First Nations Land Management Act to bring life to dead capital on-reserve); - Lastly, on-reserve-governance structures (i.e., band councils and INAC) need to reflect and support the G2 solution set (e.g., the adoption of a Prosperity Code (Nyce, 2003)), as opposed to continuing to attempt the solution set focused only in G1 economic challenges.
+- Second, on-reserve property rights must support the G2 solution set rather than replace it (e.g., the development of a land code under the First Nations Land Management Act to bring life to dead capital on-reserve); - Lastly, on-reserve-governance structures (i.e., band councils and INAC) need to reflect and support the G2 solution set (e.g., the adoption of a Prosperity Code (Nyce, 2003)), as opposed to continuing to attempt the solution set focused only in G1 economic challenges.

-Thus, by better understanding the nature of transactions-both political and economic-we better understand how three clear actions for increasing economic literacy can effectively begin to respond to the perils and possibilities of globalization.
+Thus, by better understanding the nature of transactions-both political and economic-we better understand how three clear milestones for economic development can effectively respond to the challenges and opportunities of globalization.